stwe/DatatablesBundle/Resources/doc/example.md

                 "orderable" => true,
                 "render" => "render_boolean",
                 "searchable" => true,
+                "searchType" => 'eq', // will use eq operator in search query (for example "where visible = 1" etc.)
-                "searchType" => 'select', // use select dropdown with options: any/yes/no options are automatically associated with "boolean" columntype
+                "filterType" => 'select', // use select dropdown with options: any/yes/no options are automatically associated with "boolean" columntype
                 "title" => "Visible",
                 "type" => "",
                 "visible" => true,